FedericoGelain/AI_library/README.md

 # AI_library
-A simple web based library where Bookbot will assist in finding what you need.
+A simple web based library where a kind llm will assist you in finding what you need.

 ## Requirements
 [Node.js](https://nodejs.org/en/download) <br />